As Yorkshire’s commercial capital and one of the fastest growing cities in the UK,

 GETTING HOT LATE NIGHT

 Steam Complex is one of the North's largest All Male Gay & Bisexual Saunas.
 It has all the facilities that you would expect.
-The variety of play rooms are well laid out particularly the dungeon room.
-Plenty of guys there.
+It's now part of the Adult Leisure Group who own

-Plastic Ivy is Yorkshire's busiest and most established sauna complex for Gay & Bi men in Dewsbury.
-Offering a smart, clean, discreet place to relax and meet other men.
+Plastic Ivy is Yorkshire's busiest and most established sauna complex for Gay & Bi men in nearby Dewsbury.
+The Plastic Ivy offers a smart, clean, discreet place

 THE LITTLE BLACK BOOK